 3. Pay Attention to Finances

-Finally, the peak season is a good time to apply for financing and have it in place for when you need it.
+Finally, the peak season is a good time for a seasonal business to apply for financing and have it in place for when you need it.
 This is also the time to save a percentage of your money to help you get through leaner times.

 You know that well-deserved break we keep mentioning?
 We still encourage you to take it.
-While knowing how to run a seasonal business requires leveraging the ebbs and flows, make sure you carve out some time to think about your business.
+While knowing how to run a seasonal business requires leveraging the ebbs and flows, make sure you carve out some time to relax.
 Your best ideas will often come at a quiet time.
 Make room on your calendar for inspiration and much-needed R&R. Then you can return to work refreshed and ready to take your company to the next level.